-With consumer behavior shifting online, more personal data is being shared through digital means than ever before.
+With consumer behaviour shifting online, more personal data is being shared through digital means than ever before.
 With that, privacy is in the spotlight.
-From online shopping, to digital marketing and even digital ethics, organizations are rethinking privacy in the context of our digital world.
+From online shopping, to digital marketing and even digital ethics, organisations are rethinking privacy in the context of our digital world.
 To take a deeper dive into these topics, Deloitte’s Global Privacy Lead Annika Sponselee recently joined Cybercrime Magazine’s podcast: Cyber Everywhere.
 Privacy and Trust, part of a series featuring leaders within Deloitte Cyber Risk.
 Let’s take a closer look at the summary of Annika’s responses to three key privacy-related questions:

 The idea of creating and maintaining consumer trust is important, because if that cannot be achieved, or if that trust is broken, it is very difficult to regain.
 For example, a data breach or the misuse of data can have a negative impact on brand reputation.
 This is why it is so important to handle data carefully.
 Data misuse can result in a loss of trust, reputation and everything around it.
-The organizations that maintain a consumer-centric approach know what consumers want from them, stick to the rules, and determine their own strategy for creating consumer trust.
+The organisations that maintain a consumer-centric approach know what consumers want from them, stick to the rules and determine their own strategy for creating consumer trust.
 Responsible data use is the future.

 There are privacy regulations about following the rules, but not about following your own moral compass.
 Regulations like General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) don’t provide a “roadmap” for your own way of working.
 There’s a trend emerging that digital ethics has become a part of technology and data; for example, with artificial intelligence (AI) and robotics.
-When this happens, organizations must move beyond the boundaries of laws and regulations and ask themselves several important questions, such as:
+When this happens, organisations must move beyond the boundaries of laws and regulations and ask themselves several important questions, such as:

-Digital ethics ties back to responsible business and the way in which an organization chooses to operate.
+Digital ethics ties back to responsible business and the way in which an organisation chooses to operate.
 This involves making sure that whatever technology is being leveraged, such as AI or IoT is not biased and that no unlawful or inappropriate profiling is taking place.
 All of these factors need to be taken into account when framing digital ethics, because the scope is so broad.
-Trust comes when an organization can prove it manages and uses data ethically and it is looking beyond the law.
+Trust comes when an organisation can prove it manages and uses data ethically and it is looking beyond the law.

 Question 3: Third-party cookies have been a hot topic.
 What is happening in digital marketing to further protect privacy?

 Consumers can find it annoying to have prompts pop up all over the websites they visit.
 In addition, it can be difficult for consumers to understand what other parties do with the data collected by cookies on your website (third-party cookies).
 When processing personal data and information, transparency is key.
 Consumers want to know what is happening with their information, who is securing it, and who is handling it.
-Cookies very much operate in the “dungeons” of the internet, and they can sometimes be very secretive and hidden.
-As a result, more organizations are now making use of first-party data.
-By making use of first-party cookies, organizations are more in control of the data, and are in a better position to use personal data responsibly.
+Cookies very much operate in the “dungeons” of the internet and they can sometimes be very secretive and hidden.
+As a result, more organisations are now making use of first-party data.
+By making use of first-party cookies, organisations are more in control of the data and are in a better position to use personal data responsibly.
 First-party data can provide a level of insight that we don’t typically see.
 Ultimately, this ties back to the idea of allowing for more consumer trust.

-When working with first-party data, organizations have the opportunity to be transparent and in control of the data.
+When working with first-party data, organisations have the opportunity to be transparent and in control of the data.
 Privacy laws and regulations shouldn’t always be a “showstopper.”
 Now there is more awareness as privacy and ethics are becoming more important to consumers.
 The concept of privacy by design is increasingly being considered.
 We’re seeing this through examples such as Google’s announcement that Google Chrome will stop using third-party cookies by 2022.
-It will be interesting to see how organizations respond to this.
+It will be interesting to see how organisations respond to this.

 You can listen to more of Annika’s thoughts on privacy and the full Cybercrime Magazine podcast here.